cyberdm22/Task-6-Password-Strength-Analysis/README.md

 **Domain:** Cybersecurity / Blue & Red Teaming

 ## 🎯 Objective
-[cite_start]Understand what makes a password strong and test it against password strength tools[cite: 6]. [cite_start]The goal is to evaluate password complexity, understand the mechanics of password cracking, and establish best practices for secure authentication[cite: 18, 29].
+Understand what makes a password strong and test it against password strength tools.The goal is to evaluate password complexity, understand the mechanics of password cracking, and establish best practices for secure authentication.

 ## 🧮 The Mathematics of Password Strength (Entropy)
 Password strength is measured in bits of entropy, calculating the computational difficulty of guessing it.
 The mathematical formula is: